pieroproietti/penguins-eggs/sourceforge/files/ISOS/linuxfx/README.md

 * **egg-of-linuxfx-jammy-plasma** A remastered version of LinuxFX theme plasma
 * **egg-of-linuxfx-jammy-cinnamon** A remastered version of LinuxFX theme cinnamon

-**Note:** there are same problems to install this remastered version of LinuxFX using GUI installer calamares, I can-t be sure of the reason, You can try to install it with CLI installer krill: **sudo eggs install**

 # Installing LinuxFX via PXE

 One feature of ISO images made with eggs is the ability to be used for network installation .
 All you have to do is boot the ISO to be installed, open a terminal window and type the command: